wpcodefactory/popup-notices-for-woocommerce/readme.txt

 == Description ==

-Notices are important messages WooCommerce displays on your store to customers, like:
+Notices are important messages WooCommerce displays on your store for customers, like:

 * Product has been added to cart
 * Field Name is a required field